wprender/cloudbreak-docs/docs/gcp/ui/network.md

 If `Public in account` is checked all the users belonging to your account will be able to use this network template to create clusters, but cannot delete it.

->**NOTE** The new networks are created on GCP only after the the cluster provisioning starts with the selected network template.
+>**NOTE:** The new networks are created on GCP only after the the cluster provisioning starts with the selected network template.

 ![](/gcp/images/gcp-network_v2.png)